axelbellec/Jupytoc/README.md

 Jupytoc has the following dependencies:

 - [click](http://click.pocoo.org/6/): a command line library for Python
+- [emoji](https://github.com/carpedm20/emoji/): emoji terminal output for Python

 ## Features

 ### Done

-- [X] Generate TOC a top of file
+- [X] generate TOC a top of file
-- [X] Update an existing TOC in Markdown file
+- [X] add/update an existing TOC in Markdown file
+- [X] add/update TOC for all files in the current directory
-- [X] Handle multiple files input
+- [X] handle multiple files input
-- [X] Limit TOC entries
+- [X] limit TOC entries
-- [X] Adding TOC to all files in a directory/sub directories
+- [X] add/udpate TOC to all files in a directory/sub directories
-- [X] Enable custom TOC title editing
+- [X] enable custom TOC title editing
-- [X] Print TOC to stdout
+- [X] print TOC to stdout
+- [X] delete TOC option

 ### Still in development